darccyy/trustworthytimes/news/catknife.md

 > The results, are, that the cat wins!
 No match for The Cat!

-Remember to Like and Subscribe 👍
+Remember to Like and Subscribe 👍 to Trustworthy Labs content